 Provides off-season training in the sport of tennis.
 Appropriate for members of the intercollegiate tennis team and individuals interested in tennis training at an advanced level.
+UC credit limitation: Activity courses combined: maximum credit.
+4 units

 KPEI 290A INTERCOLLEGIATE TRACK AND FIELD